(Genesis chapters 39 and 40)

 He found that Joseph was the best possible slave!
-Because Joseph loved an trusted in God, he wanted to do his best at whatever work he was given to do.
+Because Joseph loved and trusted in God, he wanted to do his best at whatever work he was given to do.
 Potiphar saw that Joseph was honest, could be trusted, and always did his work well.
-In fact, God blessed all that Joseph did, and all the work in Potiphar's house, his gardens, and his fields, was very good.
+In fact, God blessed all that Joseph did, and all the work he did in Potiphar's house, his gardens, and his fields, was very good.

-Here we see that God was at work, HELPing Joseph.
+Here we see that God was at work, HELP-ing Joseph.
 Potiphar respects and cares for Joseph, and finally makes him the steward in his house, the one who was trusted with Potiphar's money and managed all the work of his other slaves and servants.
 Potiphar was very pleased.

 Potiphar's wife was not a good woman.
 In fact, she was very wicked.
 She likes the look of handsome young Joseph, and when her husband was away, said to him "Come, lie beside me".

 Joseph would not go with her.
 "No! that would be a sin against God as well as my master Potiphar (who trusts me)"

 Day after day she says the same thing, then finally, grabs him by his cloak when there is no one else in the house.
 But he runs away, leaving his cloak in her hands.